psmith1303/BlogMyRun/README.md

 ## Usage

 BlogMyRun.py           # Converts runs done in the last day

 BlogMyRun.py -d 7      # Converts runs done in the last 7 days

 BlogMyRun.py -p 2      # Converts page 2 of 100 activities; you can step
                          through all the activities this way

 BlogMyRun.py -a        # Converts all the runs from SmashRun; if you hit
                          limits, do it a page (100 activities) at a time, use -p

+BlogMyRun.py -i  10976 #  Converts run with ID 10976

 BlogMyRun.py -n        # Convert all the runs from SmashRun since the last
                          time the application was used.
 If the application has not been used before, it will try and get all the since year zero !

 BlogMyRun.py -m "https://goo.gl/5y3S82" # use the icon at the URL as the marker on the maps

-BlogMyRun.py -v   # Be verbose, -v -v be more verbose
+BlogMyRun.py -v        # Be verbose, -v 3 be more verbose

 ## To do.